 Symptoms

 The main symptom of endometriosis is pain.
-This can show up in many ways, including:
+This can show up as:

 - severe menstrual cramps (dysmenorrhea)